Sharadjogi100696/udemy-rxjs-course/6-Subjects.md

 - waits until it is completed
 - it also has the memory, post subscriptions will also receive the completed value
+- it returns the value just before the complete()

 ```js
 const sub = new AsyncSubject();